HEA - Blackcurrants

 HEA Members Area

-Blackcurrants are grown commercially in New Zealand by 12 growers, with production of around 2,400 tonnes per year planted on approximately 600 hectares.
+Blackcurrants are grown commercially in New Zealand by 12 growers, with production of around 4,000 tonnes per year planted on approximately 900 hectares in Nelson and Canterbury regions.

 Blackcurrants are a prescribed product under the New Zealand Horticulture Export Authority.
 The recognised product group is Blackcurrants New Zealand whose role is to represent growers, ensure sustainable growth and profitability in the New Zealand blackcurrant industry, and promote New Zealand blackcurrants as a premium product.